jhpce-jhu/jhpce_mkdocs/docs/access/ssh.md

 ## SSH and X11

-When -X ?
+- When -X ?
-When -Y ?
+- When -Y ?

-XQuartz is an optional Mac program you have to instal
+XQuartz is an optional Mac program you have to install

 MobaXterm contains an X11 client